PhenoApps/Field-Book/docs/source/traits.rst

 Overview
 --------

-Data is collected in Field Book via traits.
-The traits screen lets you create new traits and manage existing traits.
-Each trait is created by specifying a trait type, a trait name, and additional fields such as min, max, or default values.
-These settings optimize how the trait is formatted in the collect screen.
+Data is collected in Field Book by defining different traits which each have unique layouts.
+The traits screen allows new traits to be defined and existing traits to be managed.
+Each trait is created by specifying a trait format, a trait name, and additional fields such as ``min``, ``max``, or ``default``.

 .. figure:: /_static/images/traits/traits_framed.png
    :width: 40%